NVIDIA/aistore/docs/etl.md

 ```

 Below are specifications for a valid `ETL_NAME`:
-1. Starts with an alphabet 'A' to 'Z' or 'a' to 'z'.
+1. Must start and end with a lowercase alphabet ('a' to 'z') or a number ('1' to '9').
-2. Can contain alphabets, numbers, underscore ('_'), or hyphen ('-').
+2. Can contain lowercase alphabets, numbers, or hyphen ('-').
-3. Should have a length greater than 5 and less than 21.
+3. Should have a length greater than 5 and less than 33.
-4. Shouldn't contain special characters, except for underscore and hyphen.
+4. Shouldn't contain special characters except for hyphen (no capitals or underscore).

 ## References